drewsortega/social-media-tracking/README.md

 1) navigate to `chrome://extensions`
 1) Enable "Developer mode" in the top-right corner.
 1) Clicked "Load Unpacked" in the top-left corner.
-1) A folder navigation window will appear.
-Select the folder for the entire repository
+1) A directory navigation window will appear.
+Select the directory "browser-extension", located in this repository.
 1) After making a change to the extension, Click the refresh button on the tile for the extension to load in changes.

 ## Accessing the temporary dashboard